huohuoren4/docs/python/pytest/how_to_guides/write_plugin.md

 Also consider [contributing your plugin to pytest-dev](/python/pytest/further_topics/contribution#submitting-plugins-to-pytest-dev) once it has some happy users other than yourself.

-## Making your plugin installable by others
+## Making your plugin installable by others {#making-your-plugin-installable-by-others}

 If you want to make your plugin externally available, you may define a so-called entry point for your distribution so that `pytest` finds your plugin module.
 Entry points are a feature that is provided by [setuptools](https://setuptools.pypa.io/en/stable/index.html).